 Following the correspondence with the president of the European Court, Computer Weekly set out to establish how many European citizens – adults and children – were affected by Prism.

 In July 2017, Computer Weekly sent a personal questionnaire to each key official identified in each of the 28 regulatory authorities throughout Europe.
 The questionnaire cited the key findings of fact by judge Hogan, and pointed out that Safe Harbour had been struck down because of Prism.
 The questionnaire asked what steps had been taken by the regulator to investigate, regulate or prosecute the companies involved.
 Each regulator was supplied with the estimated number of people affected by Prism in their own country.

 Initially 12 regulators responded – Belgium, Lithuania, Luxembourg (responsible for Skype), the Czech Republic, Denmark, Finland, Romania, Slovakia, Germany, Slovenia, Hungary and Sweden.
 Individual correspondence has been carried on with the UK regulator, the Irish regulator, the French regulator and the European Commission.
 The remaining 13 have been contacted, personally, again.
-In addition, their websites have been examined for what they have put up in relation to the ECJ judgement for any indication that any action has been taken.
+In addition, their websites have been examined for what they have put up in relation to the ECJ judgment for any indication that any action has been taken.

-The table above includes details of the internet user population of each EU country, together with the number of internet users likely to have their emails intercepted and their data stolen by the nine companies identified in the preceding Irish High Court findings of fact and judgement by judge Hogan on 18 June 2014.
+The table above includes details of the internet user population of each EU country, together with the number of internet users likely to have their emails intercepted and their data stolen by the nine companies identified in the preceding Irish High Court findings of fact and judgment by judge Hogan on 18 June 2014.

 The final column shows the number of children at risk of interception and theft by the Prism corporations.
 The data for child users of the internet aged six to 17 is taken from the London School of Economics study of child users of the web, and was compiled with the assistance of all EU countries (and others).